Or: "An advice of the present me to the me two years ago"

 You know, the telling thing with Mr. Waitzkin is that you get the feeling that he is one of those "positional player".
 He never talks about wild sacrificial attacks.
 He's always talking about slowly improving the position and "letting the game grow

 organically and let the win come naturally".
 But as can be seen from the example above he never makes moves out of just positional considerations.
 Sure he has a strong bent to play positional moves, but he never made one without checking first for tactics.

-Never. - listen to the man himself
+"You see, all the quiet moves have very long tactical justifications".
 There can not be a stronger indictment than that.
 This is maybe what CelticDeath means when he said that all moves should be based on tactics.
 What did you say?
 Some positions require a quiet move? a positional move?
 Didnt you just heard what Mr. Waitzkin said?
 Werent you listening?
 Where is your sense man!
 Fact is, at any given point in the game - how did you know there was no tactics there?
 C'mon now be honest.
 Answer me like I'm a two year-old.
 How did you know that there was no tactics in the position?
 Because everything looks calm?
 Because all the pieces are protected?
 Nothing is hanging?
 All the pawns are intact?
 Is that how you knew?
 Lets quote from Mr. Waitzkin one more time:

-Ohhh, bet that hurts, and do you want fries with that?
+To an outsider the position seems calm, but a srong player knows that everything can erupt in chaos any moment...
+A strong player senses the underlying tension of the game.
+The stronger you get, the more tension you sense" Ohhh, bet that hurts, and do you want fries with that?
 Admit it already, by just thinking of strategy you dont really know if a position contains tactics or not do you.
 In fact you'll never know, not unless you specifically look for it like Mr. Waitzkin is doing.
 Of course you'll never be able to see tactics until you've master tactics.
 I've seen enough GM games to think that maybe most of the time, the moves they make have devious tactical shots buried somewhere five moves deep.

 So drop those books and start the delamaza program already.